 Maps, Directions and Transportation Options to the Tidal Basin

 Getting to the Tidal Basin

 Parking is very limited in this part of Washington, DC.
 Depending on the time of day, day of the week, and events going on you may be better off taking public transportation.
-There are 320 FREE parking Spaces at East Potomac Park.
+There are over 300 FREE parking Spaces at East Potomac Park on Ohio Drive (east and south of Buckeye Drive).
 See information about parking near the National Mall.

 Handicapped parking is designated along West Basin Drive at the Franklin Delano Roosevelt Memorial and southbound Ohio Drive on the Washington Boundary Channel side of Hains Point.

 By Metro - The best way to get to the Tidal Basin is by public transportation and on foot.
 It is about a 10 minute walk from the Smithsonian Metro Station.
 From the station, walk west on Independence Avenue, continue until you reach the grassy area of the Basin or to stay on a paved walkway, turn left on Raoul Wallenberg Place SW and follow it to the Basin.
 Additional Metro stations nearby include L'Enfant Plaza and Foggy Bottom.
 See a Guide to Using the Washington Metrorail.

 By Bus - The DC Circulator Bus offers easy access to the the Tidal Basin.
 During cherry blossom season, a special shuttle runs between Hains Point and the Jefferson Memorial for $1 per person, daily from 10 a.m. to 7 p.m.

 By Bicycle - Capital Bikeshare offers short-term bike rentals at hundreds of stations throughout Washington DC.
 You can join for a day, three days, a month or a year.
 Take a bike from any station and return it to the station of your choice.
 During cherry blossom season, a special bike corral will be set up at Jefferson and 14th SW on select dates.